RoquetteTenreiro/AbeceraSL-PTQ2022-012681-CropCloudAnalytics-Potato/CropCloudAnalytics/QuerySourceCode_M.md

 # Query Source Code for CropCloudAnalytics by SISTAGRO-Cortijo La Reina, Abecera SL

-This document contains the Power Query M source code utilized in the CropCloud Analytics platform.
+This document contains the Power Query M source code utilized in the CropCloudAnalytics model.
 It serves as a comprehensive repository for all queries related to data extraction, transformation, and loading processes within the application.
-The structured format allows for easy navigation and reference for developers and data analysts involved in maintaining and enhancing the CropCloud Analytics system.
+The structured format allows for easy navigation and reference for developers and data analysts involved in maintaining and enhancing the CropCloudAnalytics system.

 ## Table of Contents
 1. [Overview](#overview)